stackai/stackai-vpc/README.md

 2. Configure the embedding models you want to use in the `stackend/embeddings_config.toml` file.
 3. Configure the local LLM models you want to use in the `stackend/llm_local_config.toml` file and the `stackend/llm_config.toml` files.
 4. Restart the services that depend on this configuration

+### How to activate SSO?

+1. Run `make saml-enable`.
+This will config the SAML configuration.
+2. Run `make saml-status`.
+This will give you the SAML configurations you need to setup in your IdP (Identity Provider)

 ```bash
 docker compose dow stackend celery_worker